cleancodeclub/quizmate/readme.md

 # Quizmate
+Quizmate is a thought experiment, attempting to build a REST API and a GraphQL API attached to a single source of data.

 ![Imgur](https://i.imgur.com/0x21V50.png)

-### Introduction
-Quizmate is a thought experiment, attempting to build a REST API and a GraphQL API attached to a single source of data.

 ### API Usage